 To enter the competition, you need to submit three things:

-You need to provide a sketch, drawing or collage of the set for your narrative.
-It will be the backdrop for a single scene, lasting 12 seconds, and must fit inside a volume 420x297x297mm (LxWxH).
-You need to include the floor and at least two sides, as well as layers, props etc. as appropriate.
+You need to provide a sketch, drawing or collage of the background, a simple film set in which the robot will film your idea.
+It will form the backdrop for a single scene, captured in a 12-second choreographed movement of the camera.
+It must be no bigger than 420 x 297 x 297mm (LxWxH) and will probably include a floor and at least two sides, as well as layers, props etc. as appropriate.
 See the diagram and further details below.

 Your scene needs actors, whether people (e.g. ‘ladies’), animals (e.g. ‘turtle doves’), or things (e.g. ‘gold rings’).
-We’re looking for your contemporary and creative interpretations of these categories.
+We’re looking for contemporary, creative interpretations of these categories.
 Don’t hold back!
-You might use drawings, photographs, collages, or 3D found objects to represent these characters.
+You might use drawings, photographs, collages, or 3D found objects to represent your ideas for characters featured in your gift.

 Everyone that submits a usable design will have their work displayed in the festive window and exhibition of the event.